Zetaquira

-Zetaquira (/es/) is a town and municipality in the Colombian Lengupá Province, part of the department of Boyacá.
-Zetaquirá is located at 67 km from the department capital Tunja and borders Pesca in the north, Miraflores in the south, in the east Berbeo, San Eduardo and Aquitania and in the west Ramiriquí and Chinavita.
+Zetaquira (Note: Also sometimes spelled Zetaquirá) (/es/) is a town and municipality in the Colombian Lengupá Province, part of the department of Boyacá.
+Zetaquira is located at 67 km from the department capital Tunja and borders Pesca in the north, Miraflores in the south, in the east Berbeo, San Eduardo and Aquitania and in the west Ramiriquí and Chinavita.
 The municipality stretches over an area of 262 km2 on the Altiplano Cundiboyacense at altitudes between 1875 m and 3600 m.

 Etymology

 Zetaquira in Chibcha means "Land of the snake" or "City of the snake".

 History

 The central highlands of the Colombian Andes in the time before the Spanish conquest were inhabited by various indigenous peoples.
 The predominant culture was the Muisca, organized in a loose confederation.
-Zetaquirá was part of the reign of the zaque, based in Hunza, present-day Tunja.
-Other indigenous people in the vicinity of Zetaquirá were the Achagua and Tegua.
+Zetaquira was part of the reign of the zaque, based in Hunza, present-day Tunja.
+Other indigenous people in the vicinity of Zetaquira were the Achagua and Tegua.

-Modern Zetaquirá was not founded until May 21, 1765, by Pedro López.
+Modern Zetaquira was not founded until May 21, 1765, by Pedro López.